We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Pour 1 cup of heavy whipping cream into a small mixing bowl and beat until stiff peaks form.

-- Pipe or spoon the whipped cream on top of the latte, then sprinkle a little pumpkin pie spice over it.
+- Pipe or spoon the whipped cream on top of the latte, then sprinkle a little pie spice over it.
 Serve immediately.

 - Category: Beverage